 Comfort insoles are for those people who are on their feet all day, tired from standing on concrete for long periods of time.
 They may eventually find relief in this type of insoles because of shock-absorbing feature designed for coziness.
-These insoles may be in gel or foam, and be flat or shaped, depending on the design.
-If you’re feet still ache and don’t find relief with these orthotics, it is an indication that you need more support, not more cushioning.
+These insoles can be made from gel or foam.
+They can be flat or contoured.
+If you feet still ache and don’t find relief from these orthotics, it is an indication that you need more support, not more cushioning.

-Support insoles target to provide support and stability to the wearer.
-Thus, they can be constructed of a harder material.
-Comfort is thereby derived from the stability than the cushioning provided.
-Support insoles are those who have structural misalignment, plantar fasciitis, supination, and overpronation.
+Support insoles aim to provide support and stability to the wearer.
+This means they can be constructed from a harder material.
+Comfort is derived from the stability that the cushioning provided.
+Support insoles are for those who have structural misalignment, plantar fasciitis, supination, and overpronation.

 Buying Tips for First-Timers

 Before choosing the best insoles for running from our list, why don’t you check out these guidelines?